-BENEFIT TRUST AGREEMENT.
-In May, 1987, the Company established a Benefit Trust (the "Trust") to assure that payments to employees under the employment agreements and severance agreements described above and deferred compensation agreements with certain employees (collectively, the "Agreements") will not be improperly withheld after a change in control of the Company as defined in the agreement establishing the Trust.
-Under the Trust, upon the occurrence of a Potential Change in Control (as defined in the Trust agreement), the Company will deliver to the trustee, to be held in trust, cash, marketable securities or insurance equal to an amount determined by the Company to have a fair market value, together with any existing amounts in the trust, equal to the value of the benefits due to employees under the Agreements given certain assumptions set forth in the Trust.
-Additional terms of the Trust provide for the return of the property to the Company upon written request before a change in control or automatically if no change in control has occurred within six months after funding upon a Potential Change in Control.
+Benefit Trust Agreement.
+In May 1987, the Company established a Benefit Trust (the "Trust") to assure that payments to employees under the employment agreements, severance agreements and the SERP described above and deferred compensation agreements with certain employees (collectively, the "Agreements") will not be improperly withheld after a change in control of the Company as defined in the agreement establishing the Trust.
+Under the Trust, upon the occurrence of a Potential Change in Control (as defined in the Trust agreement), the Company will deliver to the trustee, to be held in trust, cash, marketable securities or insurance corresponding to an amount determined by the Company to have a fair market value, together with any existing amounts in the trust, equal to the value of the benefits due to employees under the Agreements given certain assumptions set forth in the Trust.
+Additional terms of the Trust provide for the return of the property to the Company upon written request before a change in control or automatically if no change in control has occurred within 6 months after funding upon a Potential Change in Control.
 The Company has transferred to the Trust insurance policies on the lives of certain key employees.

-INDEMNITY AGREEMENTS.
+Indemnity Agreements.
 The Company has entered into indemnity agreements with Messrs.
-Bloom, Duffy, Estes, Gulis and O'Donovan, and with each director and officer of the Company (collectively, "Executives").
-The indemnity agreements indemnify each Executive against all expenses incurred in connection with any action or investigation involving the Executive by reason of his or her position with the Company (or with another entity at the Company's request).
-The Executives will also be indemnified for costs, including judgments, fines and penalties, indemnifiable under Delaware law or under the terms of any current or future liability insurance policy maintained by the Company that covers the Executives.
-An Executive involved in a derivative suit will be indemnified for expenses and amounts paid in settlement.
-Indemnification is dependent in every instance on the Executive meeting the standards of conduct set forth in the indemnity agreements.
+Bloom, Duffy, Gulis, Krueger and O'Donovan and with each director and officer of the Company.
+The indemnity agreements indemnify each director and officer against all expenses incurred in connection with any action or investigation involving the director or officer by reason of his or her position with the Company (or with another entity at the Company's request).
+The directors and officers will also be indemnified for costs, including judgments, fines and penalties, indemnifiable under Delaware law or under the terms of any current or future liability insurance policy maintained by the Company that covers the directors and officers.
+A director or officer involved in a derivative suit will be indemnified for expenses and amounts paid in settlement.
+Indemnification is dependent in every instance on the director or officer meeting the standards of conduct set forth in the indemnity agreements.
 If a potential change in control occurs, the Company will fund a trust to satisfy its anticipated indemnification obligations.